 - Tomorrow’s People

 - Make, Do and Mend Technology Fair

-The information that is on their website about my talk as well as my profile is here but head over to their site to see the schedule of talks and events.
+The information that is on their website about my talk, as well as my profile, is here, but head over to their site to see the schedule of talks and events.

 Hope to see you there!

 Christine has been working in creative fields for many years.
 She loves to build physical systems using circuits and software, which may sense and respond to our relationship with a physical world.
-A focus on hardware devices being integrated into everyday objects that feels natural to the user (physical computing) is a priority and she has been making prototypes that satisfy both the practical and aesthetic needs that drive her.
+A focus on hardware devices being integrated into everyday objects that feel natural to the user (physical computing) is a priority and she has been making prototypes that satisfy both the practical and aesthetic needs that drive her.
 The last few years of her research has focused on forgetfulness, distributed cognition, embedded systems and HCI.
-In a previous life she worked collaboratively with artists and received Arts Council and British Council funding.
+In a previous life, she worked collaboratively with artists and received Arts Council and British Council funding.